replicatedhq/docs/docs/packaging-an-application/components-and-containers.md

 ```

 ### Ulimits
-Since setting ulimit settings in a container requires extra privileges not available in the default container, you can set these using the ulimits property of the container.
+{{< version version="2.5.0" >}} Since setting ulimit settings in a container requires extra privileges not available in the default container, you can set these using the ulimits property of the container.
 Learn more about ulimits [here](https://docs.docker.com/engine/reference/commandline/run/#/set-ulimits-in-container---ulimit).

 ```yml
     ulimits: